CH$_4$ and CO$_2$ Adsorption Mechanisms on Monolayer Graphenylene and their Effects on Optical and Electronic Properties: Computational Methods

 The interaction potentials between H$_2$, CO$_2$, and CH$_4$ molecules with graphene and GPNL are investigated using the DFTB method.
 To avoid interactions with periodic replicas, the unit cell of the optimized GPNL structure is replicated by 3$\times$4$\times$1 and the unit cell of graphene is replicated by 5$\times$5$\times$1 along the $x$ and $y$ directions.
-The larger cells are first optimized using SCC-DFTB, and then a series of adiabatic calculations are performed to determine the potential energy curves of the molecules interacting with the fully relaxed periodic sheets at various distances and adsorbate sites; considering dispersion corrections through Van der Waals--wise interactions \cite{10.1063/1.1329889}.
+The larger cells are initially optimized using SCC-DFTB.
+Adiabatic calculations follow to determine potential energy curves.
+These curves depict molecule interactions with fully relaxed periodic sheets at different distances and adsorbate sites, incorporating dispersion corrections through van der Waals interactions. \cite{10.1063/1.1329889}.
 Thus, the total energies, $E(z)$, of the molecule--2D material system with a separation $z$ between the adsorbate sites and the center of mass of the molecules are varied above the surface in a range of 0.5 to 7 \AA{}, which defines the computation of the adsorption potential as a function of the distance separation.
 The total energy is then computed as:

 where $E_{\rm Surface}$ is the total energy of the 2D material; $E_{\rm Molecule}$ is the total energy of the isolated molecule: H$_2$, CH$_4$, and CO$_2$; and $E_{\rm Tot}$ is the energy of the interacting system at every $z$--distance.
 Thus, the binding energy is defined as $E_b = E(z_{\rm min})$ with $z_{\rm min}$ as the equilibrium molecule--surface distance.
 Total energy calculations are performed for the molecule--2D material system, varying the distance between the surface and the center of mass of the molecules along the $z$--axis.
 We consider 3 different adsorption sites for graphene and 5 sites for GPNL based on unit cells of the materials.
-The molecular symmetry plane determines the perpendicular and parallel orientations with respect to the surface plane in the calculations.
+The molecular symmetry planes are consider with respect to the surface plane in the calculations.
 The repulsive potential is cut off at a distance below the second nearest--neighbor interaction region for numerical stability.
-However, this approximation may not always provide satisfactory dissociation curves.
-The SCC--DFTB framework addresses this limitation by shifting the repulsive energy functions downward.